-Comparative Policy and Governance in Greater China
+Comparative Policy and Governance

-Course : GCS3003 Course Title : Politics and Law in Greater China Credit Points : 3 Teaching Department(s) : Department of Asian and Policy Studies
+Course : GCS3003

+Course Title : Politics and Law in Greater China

 This course is designed to introduce students to the role and function of the politics and law in shaping social transitions in four geographic regions of Greater China, i.e., Mainland China, Hong Kong, Taiwan, and Macau.
 The course will familiarize students with the concepts, issues and perspectives essential for understanding the politics and law in Greater China, with focus on the key issues of political authority, political decision making, the rule of the law, law-making machinery, and the relationships among the state, political party, and lawmaking institutions in shaping political and legal issues in the specific social contexts in the four Chinese societies.
 The course will engage participants in a critical and comparative analysis of these issues and their impact on social transitions in Greater China.
 The course will first examine concepts and theories on political culture and political decision making.
 The second part will review the historical development of politics and legislation in Mainland China, Hong Kong, Taiwan, and Macau.
 The third part will compare the similarities and differences in the political structures and legal systems in specific social contexts in Greater China.
 Based on the comparative analysis, the fourth part will engage students in exploring the role and function of politics and law in shaping social development in the four Chinese societies.